cronkitedata/dj/docs/_weeks/week021.md

 * "[Take an Interviewing Approach to Find Stories in Data](http://mediashift.org/2014/07/take-an-interviewing-approach-to-find-stories-in-data/)", by Derek Willis, Mediashift, July 2014.
 * "[What is a data state of mind](https://datajournalism.com/read/longreads/what-is-a-data-state-of-mind-and-how-you-can-develop-it)?
 And how you can develop it," Mary Jo Webster, Data Driven Journalism, September 2016
 * "[Demystifying Data Journalism](https://www.youtube.com/watch?v=P_nj0r_A0co)," Mashable Media Summit with Susan McGregor and Sarah Cohen, December 2012.
+The story I mention in this video, "Ghost Factories" from USA Today, is no longer live online.
+Unfortunately, the website with the project doesn't exist anymore.
+If you want to read it, try finding it in the Wayback machine (good practice for you) or look at archives through the library.
+It was first published in mid-2012.

 Recommended: